 According to a mobile customer service by Deloitte, more than 88% of Australians own a mobile phone and these devices are becoming the most popular way to shop online.

-During the 2018 Holiday season, record breaking sales were recorded everywhere as shoppers ditched their desktops and laptops for their Android phones and iPhones.
-Statistics also show that many of these users are “smart-phone” only users which mean that they don’t use home broadband.
+During the 2018 Holiday season, record-breaking sales were recorded everywhere as shoppers ditched their desktops and laptops for their Android phones and iPhones.
+Statistics also show that many of these users are “smart-phone” only users which means that they don’t use home broadband.

 What’s behind the mobile revolution?
 Let’s take a look at some of the leading trends.

 PWAs speed up the mobile web and can load pages in less than 2 seconds.
 PWAs enable mobile apps to sync in the background, load pages quickly and load even if there’s no internet available.
 You can think of it as mobile web apps on steroids.